mitre/fhir-exercises/Exercise 4/README.md

 ### Running

-A live-reloading dosc server can be started with:
+A live-reloading docs server can be started with:
 ```shell
 mkdocs serve
 ```